National LGBT Chamber of Commerce: Overview

 In early 2004, NGLCC created a "diversity certification program", making the organization a national third-party certifying body for LGBT-owned businesses.

 The NGLCC has a network of more than 50 local, state, and international affiliate LGBT chambers of commerce, and serves to represent their economic interests and opportunities.

 The NGLCC offices employ approximately 15 full-time staff.
 The NGLCC runs an internship and fellowship program to support operations.

 NGLCC co-founders Justin G. Nelson and Chance Mitchell also serve on the board of directors.
-NGLCC senior executives also include Jonathan Lovitz, Sabrina Kent, and Anthony Wisniewski.
+NGLCC senior executives also include Sabrina Kent, and Anthony Wisniewski.

+Jonathan Lovitz served as Senior Vice President of NGLCC and Director of nglccNY from 2015-2023 until being appointed to the US Department of Commerce by President Biden.

 In 2017 NGLCC released its first proprietary data, the "America's LGBT Economy Report".
 Among the findings reported: a typical LGBT business has been in business, on average, for more than 12 years and that LGBT businesses contribute more than $1.7 trillion to the U.S. economy and have created more than 33,000 jobs.

 In 2018 and early 2019, as the leading public policy organization on behalf of LGBT-owned businesses, NGLCC won the public sector contracting inclusion of certified LGBTBEs in Orlando, Florida; Nashville, Tennessee; Baltimore, Maryland; Jersey City, New Jersey; and Hoboken, New Jersey, while also advancing statewide bills in New York and New Jersey.
 Currently, California, Massachusetts, and Pennsylvania also include certified LGBT-owned businesses, along with major cities like Seattle, Newark, Columbus, and Philadelphia.

 Programs

 LGBT Business Enterprise (LGBTBE) Certification

 Since 2004, the NGLCC has offered certification to businesses owned by LGBT people.
 This certification is intended to help corporate and government procurement teams source from LGBT-owned products and services, also known as supplier diversity.
-As of January 2019, NGLCC has certified 1104 businesses across the United States.
-Certification in a multi-step process involving an application and supporting documents, a site visit, and final approval before a national certification committee.
+As of December 2023, NGLCC has certified 2,151 businesses across the United States.
+Certification is a multi-step process involving an application and supporting documents, a site visit, and final approval before a national certification committee.

 In August 2007 the NGLCC signed a memorandum of understanding with the Women's Business Enterprise National Council to provide opportunities for dual-certification as both a women-owned, and lesbian, bisexual or transgender-owned, business.
 In 2011 the Human Rights Campaign (HRC) began including active sourcing of LGBT certified businesses as part of the Corporate Equality Index, a national directory of gay-friendly workplaces.
 In 2017, HRC further expanded the index criteria to require LGBT-inclusion in supplier diversity programs as a stand-alone scored metric.

 In August 2017 it was announced that the Billion Dollar Roundtable will now include NGLCC certified LGBTs as a category of diverse vendors counted by corporations spending a billion dollars or more on procurement with diversity-owned firms.
 The Billion Dollar Roundtable was created in 2001 to recognize and celebrate corporations that achieved spending of at least $1 billion with minority and woman-owned suppliers.